Dividend Yield

 Definition

-Dividend yield is the ratio of a company's annual dividend per share to its current stock price.
-It is an important indicator for measuring the cash return investors receive from holding a stock.
-A high dividend yield usually indicates that the company has stable cash flow and good profitability.
+Dividend yield refers to the ratio of a company's dividend per share to its current stock price.
+It is an important indicator of the cash return investors receive from holding a stock.
+A high dividend yield typically indicates that a company has stable cash flow and good profitability.

 Origin